Children playing in snow We all need nature - and nature needs you! Make your tax-deductible gift today. Click to donate.

 On the way back to the nature center, look for the sugar shack on the Billings Loop and keep an eye out for buckets hanging from sugar maple trees, collecting sap for the sanctuary's own delicious, homemade maple syrup.

-Tidmarsh Wildlife Sanctuary, Plymouth
+10. Get Back to Nature at Tidmarsh Wildlife Sanctuary, Plymouth

-The overlook at the end of the Ridge Trail at Tidmarsh in Plymouth is a fantastic spot to soak up some rays on a sunny winter day.
-From the observation platform, you and your companion(s) can take in the beautiful restored landscape of the sanctuary and its meandering cold-water streams where herring are now free to swim upstream from Cape Cod Bay come springtime.
+The overlook at the end of the Sandplain Stroll at Tidmarsh in Plymouth is a fantastic spot to soak up some rays on a sunny winter day.
+From the observation platform, you and your companion(s) can take in the beautiful, restored landscape of the sanctuary and its meandering cold-water streams where herring are now free to swim upstream from Cape Cod Bay come springtime.
 The overlook is less than a mile from the parking lot, but feeds directly into a network of three miles of trails (with more on the way) showcasing the grassy sandplain and cattail-filled wetlands that have replaced cranberry bogs.

-Love Is in the Air
+11. Love Is in the Air at Long Pasture Wildlife Sanctuary, Barnstable

 Romance is literally in the air at Long Pasture in Barnstable where, beginning in late March, the male American Woodcock puts on a swoon-worthy show for observing females.
 He produces buzzy peent calls from the open field on the sanctuary's Woodcock Trail (of course), then launches himself skyward with a flurry of twitters and chirps, showing off his aerial acrobatics in hopes of landing himself a mate.
 A bit late for Valentine's Day, but it's an incredible performance to take in together—perhaps as part of your own kind of courtship ritual!

-Felix Neck Wildlife Sanctuary, Edgartown
+12. Over the Moon at Felix Neck Wildlife Sanctuary, Edgartown

 You'll have to time it right if you want to catch the sunset and full moon rise over Sengekontacket Pond at Felix Neck in Edgartown, but it's well worth the effort (just remember that the sanctuary trails close at dusk).
 The cozy Shad Trail will lead you to a secluded beach to see the sunset; a bench at the entrance to the nearby Beach Trail allows for lingering and enjoying the moment.
 On your way back, look for the moon in the east, a spectacular sight as it inches up into the sky over the open field.

-Wellfleet Bay Wildlife Sanctuary, Wellfleet
+13. A Little Night Music at Wellfleet Bay Wildlife Sanctuary, Wellfleet

 Make a date for a little "night music" on a midwinter evening at Wellfleet Bay in Wellfleet.
 Enjoy the daily duet of courting Great Horned Owls from the woodland edge of the campground (although there is sometimes a lull in February when the owls are "on nest").
 You can usually catch the chorus from late afternoon until the sanctuary closes at dusk, either from the edge of the bird box field or even from your cozy car—the owls can be heard from the parking lot!